 Rapyd Network Rules

-In furtherance of the Rapyd Network, Rapyd has established rules (the “Rapyd Network Rules”) designed to minimize risks and provide a common, convenient, secure, and reliable payment experience.
-The Rapyd Network Rules are established and modified by Rapyd and represent a binding contract between Rapyd and Rapyd Network Participants.
-Rapyd Network Participants may include, without limitation, Merchants, Buyers, Infrastructure Partners, Gateways and Payment Facilitators.
+To support the quality and maintenance of the Rapyd Network, Rapyd has established these rules (the “Rapyd Network Rules”) designed to minimise risks and provide a common, convenient, secure, compliant, and reliable payment experience for all participants of the network.
+The Rapyd Network Rules are established and modified by Rapyd and represent a binding contract between Rapyd and the network participants.

 The intent of the Rapyd Network Rules is to uphold the safety, security, soundness, integrity, and interoperability of the Rapyd Network and to outline the principles regarding the rights and responsibilities of all parties to the Rapyd Network and between one another.